Chrysanthemum Tran

 Chrysanthemum Tran is a Vietnamese American poet, writer, and performer based in Rhode Island.

 In 2016, Tran became the first transgender woman to be a finalist at Women of the World Poetry Slam.

 In 2019, Tran was awarded $25,000 to complete her first collection of poems and develop a poetry symposium in Wakefield, Rhode Island.

 In 2022, she was featured in the PBS project, True Colors: LGBTQ+ Our Music, Our Stories.

+According to The Simpson Center for the Humanities, Tran is currently working on "her new poetry manuscript, About Face, which dissects medical and legal definitions of sex to reveal often-contradictory histories of trans pathologies."

 Early life

 Tran grew up the child of refugees in a conservative, religious, predominantly-immigrant neighborhood in Oklahoma City, Oklahoma.
-Due to learning English as a second language and having a lisp and a stutter, Tran was put into speech therapy as a kid.
+Due to learning English as a second language and having a lisp and a stutter, Tran was put into speech therapy as a child.

 Tran's father was a photographer and her mother retouched glamor shots, which inspired Tran to pursue photography as a form of expression.
 Growing up, she wanted to be a fashion photographer.
-Tran's photography mentor, Paul Tran, helped her realize she wanted to communicate beyond the medium and got her involved with poetry.
+Tran's photography mentor, Paul Tran, helped her to communicate beyond the medium through connecting her to poetry.

 At age 18, Tran moved to Providence, Rhode Island, to attend Brown University.
 As a freshman at Brown, Tran involved herself in activism on campus, organizing students and activists against a lecture by NYPD Commissioner Raymond Kelly, who is known for his hyper-surveillance of Muslim people and for developing the stop-and-frisk policy.
 Tran represented Brown University at College Unions Poetry Slam Invitational for three years.